Mesaimeer

-Mesaimeer (مسيمير) is a district in the municipality of Al Rayyan in Qatar.
+Mesaimeer (مسيمير) is a Qatari district in the municipality of Al Rayyan.
 Located south-west of Doha, it shares borders with the Doha Industrial Area to the east, Umm Al Seneem, Abu Hamour and Al Mamoura to the north-west, Al Thumama to the east, and Wadi Aba Saleel and Jery Musabbeh to the south-east.

 Etymology

-The district derives its name from the Arabic word "musmar", meaning "nail".
-Regionally, the term "musmar" is used to describe dark-colored jagged stones with heads that resemble nails.
+The district derives its name from the Arabic word musmar, meaning "nail".
+Regionally, the term musmar is used to describe dark-colored jagged stones with heads that resemble nails.
 As these stones are found abundantly in the area, it was decided that its name would reflect this feature.

 History

-According to oral history, in 1851, the inhabitants of Mesaimeer launched an invasion of Doha.
-Upon realizing that each tribe defending Doha had their own distinct flags, Jassim bin Mohammed Al Thani decided to inaugurate a new flag which would eventually become Qatar's modern-day flag after several alterations.
+19th century

+Mesaimeer was the site of the Battle of Mesaimeer, fought in June 1851 between joint Qatari–Bahraini forces, led by Mohammed bin Thani and Ali bin Khalifa, against the Saudi ruler Faisal bin Turki.
+The battle lasted three days and featured intense close-quarters skirmishes and gun fights around Mesaimeer and Al Bidda.
+Qatari tribes were mainly involved in the fighting, with the Bahraini representative, Ali bin Khalifa, observing from sea.
+On the third day of fighting, Faisal bin Turki fled to his camp in Mesaimeer.

+Shortly after the battle, Mohammed bin Thani sent a letter to Faisal bin Turki's camp separately requesting peace and agreeing to be his subject, to which Faisal obliged.
+On 8 June, Qatari forces assumed control of Burj Al-Maah, a watchtower guarding Doha's main water source, close to Al Bidda Fort where the allied forces of Ali bin Khalifa and Saeed bin Tahnun Al Nahyan were stationed.
+Upon hearing the news, which they regarded as treachery by the Qatari sheikh, they fled to Bahrain without incident.

+The battle created political enmity between Qatar and Bahrain which contributed to the Qatari–Bahraini War in 1867 and Qatar's subsequent emergence as an independent political entity in September 1868 with the signing of a treaty between Mohammad bin Thani and the British representative Lewis Pelly.
+The battle also served as Jassim bin Mohammed's inspiration to create a flag for Qatar, as his side was the only one lacking its own flag.

+20th century

-In 1908, J.G.
-Lorimer made note of Mesaimeer in his Gazetteer of the Persian Gulf, giving its location as "7 miles south of Dohah and 8 from the east coast".
+In 1908, J. G. Lorimer made note of Mesaimeer in his Gazetteer of the Persian Gulf, giving its location as "7 miles south of Dohah and 8 from the east coast".
 He goes on to state:

+21st century

 In 2008, the first Christian church in Qatar, Catholic Church of Our Lady of the Rosary, was constructed in Mesaimeer's religious complex.
 The government agreed to allow the Evangelical Churches Alliance Qatar to construct a church in the complex in 2015, and construction on the church was set to begin in 2016.
-Today, the 'Religious Complex' comprises many churches, including the Syro Malabar Church, the Malankara Catholic Church, the Pentecostal churches, Malankara Orthadox Church, Anglican Church etc.
+Today, the 'Religious Complex' comprises many churches, including the Syro Malabar Church, the Malankara Catholic Church, the Pentecostal churches, the Malankara Orthodox Church and the Anglican Church.